molofgarb/nyc-subway-tracker/to-do.md

 ## **Low Priority**:
 - exception handling
+- use multithreading in line/subway update
 - if libcurl get error, revisit station to update again later
 - progress bar?

 ## Completed
+- fix multiple options for subway output
 - have station output say when it was checked in output operator
 - format time more nicely
 - use **std::shared_ptr** for Station* since shared by Line and Subway and fix Line destructor